The Balanced Justice Project at FIU Law

 Restorative Justice and Mitigation

-Despite increasing evidence that restorative justice and mitigation can address serious issues underpinning the current criminal justice system (the American system and Florida within it, is one of the most punitive states with its treatment of juveniles as adults, its high death penalty use and incarceration rate that far exceeds the national average), there are insufficient resources and programs to adequately prepare the future generations and help current professionals in the field.
+Despite increasing evidence that restorative justice and mitigation can ameliorate serious deficiencies in the current criminal justice system (Florida is one of the most punitive states in the country with its treatment of juveniles as adults, its high death penalty use and incarceration rate that far exceeds the national average), there are insufficient resources and programs to adequately prepare the future generations and help current professionals in the field.

 Our Services and Priorities

-The BJP addresses this through its legal assistance, research, training and education programs.
-In addition to assistance on litigation strategy, plea negotiations, jury selection and securing pro bono lawyers, it provides direct services as mitigation specialists and assist with victim-outreach services.
-BJP goes beyond cases of innocence with DNA issues only.
-It prioritizes cases involving juveniles charged as adults, foreign nationals and the most severe of penalties.
-BJP aims to to appropriate cases for restorative justice practices and expand its current research to monitor its long-term benefits.
+The BJP addresses this these deficiencies through its legal assistance, research, training, and education programs.
+In addition to assistance on litigation strategy, plea negotiations, jury selection and securing pro bono lawyers, it provides direct services as mitigation specialists and assist with victim-outreach .
+While our services include assistance on the question of guilt, it prioritizes sentencing issues in casesinvolving juveniles charged as adults, foreign nationals, and the most severe of penalties including the death penalty BJP aims to appropriate cases for restorative justice practices and expand its current research to monitor its long-term benefits.
 Finally, BJP ensures that the future generations will benefit from real-life experience via experiential learning which will benefit the community by greater engagement and an improved criminal justice system.

 Florida Center for Capital Representation at FIU Law